PSL 2 to begin from February 9 in Dubai

 Among the five sides, Lahore Qalandars faced the bitter end of the disappointment as they failed to qualify for the final four.
 Despite having a strong squad with names like Chris Gayle and Dwayne Bravo, they could win just two matches out of the possible eight.

-The PSL 2017 schedule for the second edition of the tournament will be out soon and the fans will hope the tournament gets played in Pakistan this time.
+The PSL 2017 schedule for the second edition of the tournament is our and the fans will hope the final gets played in Pakistan this time as promised.
 Even if it’s not possible, the tournament has made an excellent start and there will be a lot of fans waiting with bated breath for the second season.

 You can also get all the information on the PSL tickets for the second season here.